dzastsed/dzastsed.github.io/_posts/2024-04-09-How-to-dump-your-XDK-Nand-+-preservation-of-undumped-recoveries.md

 ## [Preparations](#preparations)

 This guide assumes that you have XDK and neighborhood installed and console connection set up.
-If you have not, this guide should cover that: https://www.youtube.com/watch?v=XKYcsjPuq2U
+If you have not, this [guide](https://www.youtube.com/watch?v=XKYcsjPuq2U
+) should cover that.

 > IMPORTANT - Ignore XeXmenu (or any plugin installation) requirement, you only need to find console IP address and connect over ethernet.